Fast Homomorphic Linear Algebra with BLAS: Format conversions

 \subsection{Improved shared-$s$ to shared-$a$ conversion}

-A drawback of the format conversion approach described above is the quadratic growth of the size of the format conversion key and the quadratic cost, as a function of~the number of ciphertexts.
+A drawback of the format conversion approach described above is the quadratic growth of the size of the format conversion key and the quadratic number of arithmetic operations in $\ZZ_{pq}$, as a function of~the number of ciphertexts.
 We propose an alternative recursive approach for $n$ ciphertexts: first, each pair of ciphertexts is transformed so that they share their $a$-parts (i.e., there are only~$n/2$ distinct $a$-parts); then each pair of pair of ciphertexts is transformed so that they share their $a$-parts (i.e., there are only $n/4$ distinct $a$-parts), etc. This is formalized in Algorithm~\ref{alg:fast_fmtswitch}.

 For the sake of simplicity, assume that~$n=2^\kappa$ for some integer~$\kappa \geq 1$.
 We define~$\bsk^{(0)}=\sk$ and~$\bsk^{(\kappa)} = (\sk'_0,\ldots,\sk'_{2^\kappa-1})$ (which is a row vector).
 For~$\ell \in [1,\kappa-1]$, we sample secret keys~$\sk^{(\ell)}_0,\ldots,\sk^{(\ell)}_{2^\ell-1}$ and define~$\bsk^{(\ell)}$ as their concatenation (we could alternatively define~$\bsk^{(\ell)}$ as the first $2^\ell$ elements of~$\bsk^{(\kappa)}$).
 We define the recursive format conversion key as follows: